clayzermk1/D3Cookbook/README.md

 D3Cookbook
 ==========

-A collection of pre-canned D3 visualizations.
+A collection of modular, reusable d3 recipes.